cran/rmongodb/README.md

 The latest stable version is available on **CRAN**: http://cran.r-project.org/package=rmongodb

-Thanks to Gerald Lindsly and MongoDB, Inc. (formerly 10gen) for the initial work.
+Thanks to [Gerald Lindsly](https://github.com/gerald-lindsly) and **MongoDB**, Inc. (formerly 10gen) for the initial work.

-In October 2013, **MongoSoup** (www.mongosoup.de) has overtaken the development and maintenance of the R package.
+In October 2013, [MongoSoup](http://www.mongosoup.de) and [Markus Schmidberger](https://github.com/schmidb) have overtaken the development and maintenance of the R package.

+Since October 2014 package is maintained by [Dmitriy Selivanov](https://github.com/dselivanov).
 Please feel free to send us issues or pull requests via github: https://github.com/mongosoup/rmongodb

-Furthermore, we are happy to get your feedback personally via email: markus@mongosoup.de
+Furthermore, I'm happy to get your feedback personally via email: *selivanov.dmitriy (at) gmail.com*.